adtork/Azure-IP-Addressing-and-SNAT/README.md

 <Br>
 Option 3:
 <Br>
 The best option for pure snat port allocation is Nat-GW.
 This will use the full 64K port range and provide maximum number of snat ports for outbound access.
 A Nat-GW can be chained with an ELB per above, but the Nat-GW will take over the job of the ELB and use its front-end IPs for Snat.
-Nat-GWs are also used in conjunction with Azure Firewalls, which is sort of a 4th option to provide outbound access.
-Resources residing behind an AzFW will SNAT to the firewalls public IP(s), unless chained with Nat-GW.
+Nat-GWs can also used in conjunction with Azure Firewalls, which is sort of a 4th option to provide outbound access.
+Resources residing behind an AzFW will SNAT to the firewalls public IP(s), unless chained with a Nat-GW.
 ![image](https://github.com/adtork/Azure-IP-Addressing-and-SNAT/assets/55964102/d1c0b4b1-e731-4020-8b48-5cf4a431f30b)